 Consider a situation when you are not able to access a website and can access other websites.
-You would want to know if this is a problem with your network, some intermediate network or with web server.
-How do you figure out?
+You would want to know if this is a problem with your network, some intermediate network, or with the webserver.
+How do you figure it out?

 You can use Traceroute.

-Traceroute is a widely used command line utility available in almost all operating systems.
+Traceroute is a widely used command-line utility available in almost all operating systems.
 It shows you the complete route to a destination address.
-It also shows the time taken (or delays) between intermediate routers.
+It also shows the time is taken (or delays) between intermediate routers.
 Isn’t it great?
-Below is an example on Windows operating System.
+Below is an example of the Windows operating system.

-The first column is serial number for intermediate routers.
-In above output, three packets are sent to every hop to get good estimate of delays for every router.
-The three columns show time taken by three different packets.
-The last column is IP/Name of intermediate routers.
+A first column is a serial number for intermediate routers.
+In the above output, three packets are sent to every hop to get a good estimate of delays for every router.
+The three columns show the time taken by three different packets.
+The last column is the IP/Name of intermediate routers.

-The output shows three delay for first hop, followed by delays for second hop and so on.
+The output shows three delays for the first hop, followed by delays for the second hop, and so on.

-What is command in Linux and other Operating Systems?
+What is a command in Linux and other Operating Systems?

-In Windows, as shown above, command name is “tracert”, but in Linux, Unix and Apple MAC OS, command is “traceroute”.
+In Windows, as shown above, the command name is “tracert”, but in Linux, Unix, and Apple MAC OS, a command is “traceroute”.

 It sends many packets toward the destination.

-The first set of packets (3 packets in above example) are sent in a way that they are dropped by first intermediate hop and a control message is received from first intermediate node to get the time estimation for first hop.
+The first set of packets (3 packets in the above example) are sent in a way that they are dropped by the first intermediate hop and a control message is received from the first intermediate node to get the time estimation for the first hop.

-The second set of packets (3 packets in above example) are sent in a way that they are dropped by second intermediate hop and a control message is received from second intermediate node to get the time estimation for first hop.
+The second set of packets (3 packets in the above example) are sent in a way that they are dropped by the second intermediate hop and a control message is received from the second intermediate node to get the time estimation for the first hop.

 How does traceroute make sure that a packet is dropped at i’th hop?

-It uses TTL field for this purpose.
-TTL is set as 1 for first packet(s), then 2 and so on until destination is reached.
+It uses the TTL field for this purpose.
+TTL is set as 1 for the first packet(s), then 2, and so on until the destination is reached.

 When a packet is dropped, the router sends an ICMP Time Exceeded message back to the source.
-That is how source figures out total time.
+That is how the source figures out the total time.

 This article is contributed by Rahul Gupta.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above